samantha212/pre-weekend-assignment-12.18.15/README.md

-# pre-weekend-assignment-12.18.15
+# pre-weekend-assignment
-In-Class Code-Along Lecture
+In-Class Code-Along Lecture - 12.18.15

 Practice using jQuery and Ajax calls.